Applying for a meat plant operator licence

 - 20,000 kg of meat products sold in a fiscal year

-Businesses exempt from licensing are subject to public health inspection under the Food Premises Regulation.
+Businesses that are exempt from licensing are still subject to public health inspections under the Food Premises Regulation.

 How to get a meat plant operator licence